War in Donbas: Re-launch of Ukrainian operation

+Ukraine re-launched the stalled operation against pro-Russian paramilitaries on 22 April, after the body of local councillor Volodymyr Rybak was found dumped in a river near Sloviansk.
+He had been kidnapped on 17 April by pro-Russian militants after he tried to re-raise the Ukrainian flag over Horlivka city council building.
+The bodies of Maidan activists Yuri Popravko and Yuri Diakovskyi were also found in the river.
+All three had been kidnapped, tortured, mutilated and killed by pro-Russian militants.
+They were the first civilians killed by pro-Russian forces in the Donbas war.
+Turchynov said that "the terrorists who effectively took the whole Donetsk Oblast hostage have now gone too far".
+Pro-Russian militants kidnapped more than two dozen people, including journalists such as Simon Ostrovsky.
+On 22 April, the offices of a newspaper in Kostiantynivka were burnt down, after receiving threats for criticizing the militants.

-On 21 April, demonstrators gathered for a 'people's assembly' outside the SBU building in Luhansk and called for a 'people's government', demanding either federalisation or joining Russia.
+On 21 April, demonstrators gathered for a "people's assembly" outside the SBU building in Luhansk and called for a "people's government", demanding either federalisation or joining Russia.
 At this assembly, they elected Valery Bolotov as "People's Governor".
 Two referendums were announced, one to be held on 11 May to determine whether Luhansk region should seek greater autonomy, and another scheduled for 18 May to determine whether the region should join Russia, or declare independence.

-Turchynov relaunched the stalled counter-offensive against pro-Russian insurgents on 22 April, after two men, one a local politician, were found "tortured to death".
-The politician, Volodymyr Rybak, was found dead near Sloviansk after having been abducted by pro-Russian insurgents.
-Turchynov said that "the terrorists who effectively took the whole Donetsk Oblast hostage have now gone too far".
 The Internal Affairs Ministry reported that the city of Sviatohirsk, near Sloviansk, was retaken by Ukrainian troops on 23 April.
 In addition, the Defence Ministry said it had taken control over all points of strategic importance in the area around Kramatorsk.

-On 24 April, 70 to 100 insurgents armed with assault rifles and rocket launchers attacked an armoury in Artemivsk.
+On 24 April 70 to 100 insurgents armed with assault rifles and rocket launchers attacked an armoury in Artemivsk.
 The depot housed around 30 tanks.
 Ukrainian troops attempted to fight off the insurgents, but were forced to retreat after many men were wounded by insurgent fire.
 Some 30 militants seized the police headquarters in Konstantinovka on 28 April.